 Many little temples.
 Many little prayers

-The entire complex is filled with small altars, walls, and shrines that pay homage to a variety of deities You will notice each shrine and temple is intricately decorated with beautiful ornamentation and scriptures.
+The entire complex is filled with small altar, walls, and shrines to pay homage to Gods of your choice.
+Each shrine and temple is intricately decorated with beautiful ornamentation and scriptures.

 The garden was my favourite part of the temple.
-It was designed on Feng Shui principles and its many little stone pathways and bridges added so much charm.
-The pretty pagodas were placed over looking the small ponds filled with koi, turtle and frogs.
-This garden was true harmony.
-Not even the long high rise buildings and noisy traffic could take away the serenity felt here.
+It was designed on Feng Shui principles and it’s many little stone pathways and bridges added so much charm.
+The pretty pagodas all lied over the small ponds filled with koi, turtle and frogs.
+This garden was true harmony, not even the long high rise buildings could take away the serenity felt here.

 Many indigenous plant life can be found in the garden from bamboo, bonsai and flowers.
-The little pagodas all offer comfortable seating to enjoy the bubbling fountains and twittering birds.
+The little pagodas all over comfortable seating to enjoy the bubbling fountains and twittering birds.

-It was hard to leave the garden as I was going through a bit of a tough time while here.
-The garden’s tranquillity was just what I needed to recollect my thoughts.
+It was hard o leave the garden, as I was going through a bit of a tough time while here, the garden’s tranquillity was just what I need to recollect my thoughts.

 Yue Lao: The Old Man in the Moon

 After exploring all the shrines and spaces I was about to head out, when a brightly painted wall caught my eye.
-Walking towards it I realised I had stumbled up the famous God of the Moon, Yue Lao.
+Walking towards it I realised I had stumbled up the famous God of Love and Marriage, Yue Lao.

-Oddly enough, I had heard and of this God 2 years prior by coming across a picture of him on Instagram with a bag of red string.
-Doing further research, it told of how he is the God who binds the fate of rwo people by a red string.
+Oddly enough, I had heard and of this God 2 years prior by coming across a picture of him on Instagram with a bag of red strong.
+Doing further research, it told of how he is the God who binds 2 people by a red string.
 This red string theory is believed in most of Asia, and Yue Lao is not derived from any religion.
-His presence in Asian culture goes way back and is considered one of the ancient Gods.
+His presence in Asian culture goes way back before and is considered one of the ancient Gods.

-At the temple married couples and singles can make a prayer to Yue Lao to bring them god fortune in matters of the heart.
+At the temple married couples and single can make a prayer to Yue Lao to bring them god fortune in matters of the heart.
 Married couples pray for good fortune and prosperity in their union, while singles wish for good fortune in meeting their match.
-In his temple, Yue Lao stands between 2 golden statues of a man and woman, connected by a large red string.
+In his temple, Tue Lao stand between 2 golden statues of a man and woman, connected by a large red string.

 I was there to take photos, but a little woman popped out of nowhere and tied my hand in string.
 Definitely a fun and unique little experience.

-Wong Tai Sin Temple is worth checking out, especially if you need some time out from the craziness of the city.
+Wong Tai Sin Temple also offers fortune telling and it’s available in English too.
+The temple is worth checking out, especially if you need some time out from the craziness of the city.
 It’s beautifully constructed and has such a relaxing vibe to it.
 The deep reds and gold with all the many pops of colours and design elements make this a cool spot to view some traditional Eastern aesthetic at its best.